Adolis García Player Props: Rangers vs. Orioles

 Adolis García At The Plate

-- Garcia has 46 hits, which leads Texas hitters this season, while batting .247 with 22 extra-base hits.
+- Garcia has 47 hits, which is tops among Texas hitters this season, while batting .249 with 22 extra-base hits.

-- Among the qualified hitters, he ranks 100th in batting average, while his on-base percentage ranks 116th and he is 21st in slugging.
+- Among the qualifying batters in MLB, he ranks 98th in batting average, 113th in on-base percentage, and 21st in slugging.

+- Garcia has picked up a hit in 58.0% of his 50 games this year, with more than one hit in 24.0% of those games.

-- Garcia has driven home a run in 24 games this year (49.0%), including more than one RBI in 24.5% of his games and producing three or more of his team's runs on five occasions..
+- In 24 games this season (48.0%), Garcia has picked up an RBI, and in 12 of those games (24.0%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.